 Cleaning Supplies

-To clean the lenses I always use Microfiber cleaning cloths.
+I always use microfiber cleaning cloths to clean the lenses.
 I don’t use lens pens or any cleaning solution.
-They always seem to leave a strange residue and you don’t want to ruin the coatings on your lenses.
+They always seem to leave a strange residue, and you don’t want to ruin the coatings on your lenses.

 (6 Pack) MagicFiber® Premium Microfiber Cleaning Cloths – Amazon

-I always keep a Rocket Air around to blast out any dust from those small hard-to-reach edges.
+I always keep a Rocket Air around to blast out any dust from those small, hard-to-reach edges.
 Q-tips can be nice as well.
-I’m sure you have some in your bathroom so I’m not going to list Q-Tips on a camera accessory page.
+I’m sure you have some in your bathroom, so I won’t list Q-Tips on a camera accessory page.

 Rocket Air Small – Amazon